 Its official, Las Vegas the City of Sin is back in business albeit a truncated version of its former self.
 June 4th, 2020 will definitely grace the history books and will either be the start of a new Vegas or the beginning of the end for an industry that could not recover from the Coronavirus.
 We of course hope for the best and look forward to heading back to the most popular dessert “town” in the world.
+I’m sure this will be welcome news for those who have been spending or winning money on the many online casino options.

 What has Changed in Vegas since its 2.5-month Hiatus?